How to Fix Headphone Latency?

 Get the Newest Bluetooth Driver in Windows Devices

 Outdated software drivers can cause audio latency in Bluetooth headphones.
-See below on how to reduce latency on wireless headphones by updating the driver:
+See below for how to reduce latency on wireless headphones by updating the driver:

 - Right-click the Windows Start button and select "Device Manager".